 \subsection{Word Statistics}

-Sequences over a finite alphabet are ubiquitous in pure and applied mathematics, and lie at the core of many probabilistic models.
+Sequences over a finite alphabet are ubiquitous in pure and applied mathematics and lie at the core of many probabilistic models.
 They may represent steps of a random walk, words of group generators, discrete-valued time series, DNA segments, or output of pseudorandom generators, to mention a few examples.
-In the analysis of such sequences, one often considers various numerical \emph{statistics}, in order to capture their main features, extract meaningful information, apply further processing, or take informed decisions.
-It is hence important to examine general families of such statistics, and thoroughly understand their expected behavior.
+In the analysis of such sequences, one often considers various numerical \emph{statistics}, in order to capture the main features of the data, extract meaningful information, apply further processing, or make informed decisions.
+It is therefore important to examine general families of such statistics and thoroughly understand their expected behavior.

 \emph{Subword counts} give rise to a broad family of word statistics, which this work investigates.
 Given a finite alphabet $\Sigma = \{\TA,\TB,\TC,\dots\}$, a pattern $u \in \Sigma^k$, and a longer text $w \in \Sigma^n$, we consider $\#u(w)$, the number of occurrences of~$u$ as a subsequence of~$w$.
 The copies of~$u$ that we count do not have to appear consecutively in the text, nor to be disjoint.
 For example \mbox{$\#\texttt{fee}(\texttt{referee}) = 3$}.
 Many well-studied word statistics are special cases of these counts, or finite linear combinations of them.